johanmazoyer/Asterix/docs/run_asterix.rst

 This sections is if you want to use the code as it currently set up, in the THD2 configuration.
 To run Asterix you first need a parameter .ini file describing all the testbed configuration and a python file to call the main.
-An example of these files are provided in the packages : Example_param_file.ini and example_run_asterix.py
+An example of these files are provided in the package:
+`Example_param_file.ini <https://github.com/johanmazoyer/Asterix/blob/master/Asterix/Example_param_file.ini>`_ and
+`example_run_asterix.py <https://github.com/johanmazoyer/Asterix/blob/master/Asterix/example_run_asterix.py>`_.

+Tutorial notebooks can be found in `a dedicated folder <https://github.com/johanmazoyer/Asterix/tree/master/notebooks>`_.

 Run Asterix in THD2 mode
 +++++++++++++++++++++++++++++++++